nadavwetzler/TDMTW/README.md

  python3.6 tdmtw.py -ot 2021-06-15T23:08:54 -lat 30.099 -lon 35.178 -d 21 -m 4.1 -c GFZ

- -ot: Origine time
+ -ot: Origine time (2021-06-15T23:08:54 - string)

- -lat: Latitude of the earthquake
+ -lat: Latitude of the earthquake (30.099 - float)

- -lon: Longitude of the earthquake
+ -lon: Longitude of the earthquake (35.178 - float)

- -d: Depth
+ -d: Depth (4 - intiger)

- -m: Magnitude
+ -m: Magnitude (4.7 - float)

- -c: the FDSN server
+ -c: the FDSN servers (GFZ,IRIS,... - you can use multiple providers by using commas)

+ Optional parameters:

+ -fmin: the low bp filter frequency

+ -fmax: the upper bp filter frequency

  For more information about this event: https://earthquake.co.il/en/earthquake/feltInfo.php?ID=202106152307